Fifty Years of Physiologic Monitors

 Nihon Kohden claims to have been the first to supply bedside arrhythmia analysis with its Life Scope 10 OEC-5501 Heart Monitor which was introduced in 1982.
 Spacelabs claims of being the first to allow viewing of real-time arrhythmia data at the bedside in 1979.
 In any event, by 1980, arrhythmia analysis was primarily available as a centrally coordinated feature of the central monitoring station of many systems such as the General Electric PDS3036, Becton Dickenson Vigilant arrhythmia identification system, and the Hewlett Packard 78220.
 By 1983, E for M/Honeywell and Marquette offered bedside arrhythmia analysis.
 The Marquette system 7000 of 1983 boasted simultaneous four-lead arrhythmia analysis at the bedside.
 The Siemens Sirecust 400 offered bedside “oriented” arrhythmia analysis.
 ST segment analysis also became available in the middle of this decade.

 Larger monitor screens began appearing regularly after the middle of the decade.
 Around 1985, Spacelabs introduced the “PC” bedside monitor which incorporated a relatively large monochrome touch screen and relatively large parameter modules.
 The PC was replaced with a color screen version, the “PC2”, at the end of the decade.
 These units could be configured as either a bedside or central which reduced the hardware variety of the system.
-Generally however, central monitors would be equipped with a larger display than a bedside monitor.
+Generally, however, central monitors would be equipped with a larger display than a bedside monitor.
 In 1987 Siemens replaced the Sirecust 400 with the Sirecust 1281.
 The new model featured a larger screen with optional color.
-Touchscreen bedside monitors have not become predominant and data input is usually achieved by a combination of rotary menu selectors and membrane soft-key switches.
+Data input is usually achieved by a combination of rotary menu selectors and membrane soft-key switches.
 Keyboards and mice have not been easy to introduce in the bedside environment due to space and hygienic issues.
+Touchscreen bedside monitors would become common 25 years later on.

 Monitors of the 1990s’ became more flexible and efficient in their deployment and setup and began accepting and presenting data from other sources such as medical equipment and hospital departments.
 Portable monitors evolved to become quite capable and the continuum of care monitor was developed.
 Some monitors forayed into the employment of non-proprietary approaches to software connectivity.